Dietary Interventions for PCOS: One Size Doesn’t Fit All

 This uniqueness can greatly impact the way you respond to certain environmental changes, such as diet changes, so personalizing your approach to finding a healthy, sustainable eating pattern is essential.
 You need something that will work for your personal preferences and beliefs, concurrent medical issues, health goals, activity level, and other factors.1

-That being said, there are some overall patterns of eating that have shown to be helpful for most women with PCOS and making dietary adjustments based on these patterns and principles is a great way to start finding an eating pattern that will work for you.
+That being said, there are some overall patterns of eating that have proved helpful for most women with PCOS, and making dietary adjustments based on these patterns and principles is a great way to start finding an eating pattern that works for you.

 In this blog post, we’re going to look at some of the best nutrition patterns, as shown by science, for managing PCOS.

 We’ll also take a peek at some of the most common recommendations made on social media that don’t have much scientific support, and explore why these dietary interventions seem to work so well for some and not for others.